 I literally had no idea what I was doing when I started blogging in October.
 I didn’t know where to start or what to do or what to buy.
 It felt really overwhelming and really confusing, and I somehow still made it through because I started by signing up for Bluehost!
 I wish I had known that the initial setup could be as easy as 123 because I made it way too complicated for myself.
 Here are three simple steps to starting your own blog!

 1. Choose a Blog Name

-This was one of the most time consuming parts for me in the beginning.
+This was one of the most time-consuming parts for me in the beginning.
 I put way too much stress on myself to think of the perfect name.
 Once I let all of that stress go, I thought of a name and went with it.

 There are websites that you can use to help you think of a name for your blog, like Cool Name Ideas.
 It lets you enter keywords in and then gives you suggestions for domain names.
 I gave this a try and it did help me get away from particular words that I was stuck on.
-My advice (which is opposite of most) is to not put too much stress on the name.
+My advice (which is the opposite of most) is to not put too much stress on the name.
 Chances are, no matter what you choose, you’ll wish it was different five years from now anyway.

 The most important part of choosing a name (in my opinion) is doing some research on whatever you choose!
 Don’t let yourself get started blogging with a name that is associated with someone or something else.
-Google the name that you think you want to use and look at what websites currently come up when you search it.
+Google the name that you think you want to use and look at what websites currently come up when you search for it.
 Look to see if there are products that come up, or social media profiles, or anything else.
 Go past page one of Google and keep looking.
 Make sure that your blog name is going to be unique to you!

 UPDATE: My husband googled my blog name yesterday and informed me that nearly every search result on the first page was for my blog.
 This is because I took the time to research the name before committing to it!